 You may be eligible to enroll in a Medicare Advantage Special Needs Plan if there’s one targeting people with ESRD in your area.

 Can I switch Medicare Advantage plans at any time?

 Like other types of Medicare coverage, there are set times of the year that you can enroll or make changes.
-If you’re already in a Medicare Advantage plan, you may switch plans or disenroll during the Medicare Advantage Open Enrollment Period.

 Out-of-network/non-contracted providers are under no obligation to treat Preferred Provider Organization (PPO) plan members, except in emergency situations.
 For a decision about whether the plan will cover an out-of-network, your or your provider are encouraged to ask for a pre-service organization determination before you receive the service.
 Please call the plan’s customer service number or see your Evidence of Coverage for more information, including the cost-sharing that applies to out-of-network services.